adjust/dev-docs/docs/react-native/configuration/preinstalled.md

 :::

-To set up a default tracker:
+To set up a default campaign token:

-1. Create a new tracker in your Adjust dashboard to use as the default.
-Record the six digit tracker token at the end of the tracker URL.
+1. Create a new campaign in your Adjust dashboard to use as the default.
+Record the six digit token at the end of the URL.
 2. Call the {code}`setDefaultTracker` method on your config object and pass your token as an argument.
 3. Build and run your app.
-If you have logging enabled, the SDK outputs your default tracker token.
+If you have logging enabled, the SDK outputs your default campaign token.

 ```js